What Is an Employment Verification Letter?

 HR Manager

-2. Employment Verification Letter for Independent Contractor
+2. Employment Verification Letter for an Independent Contractor

 Riverstone Construction LLC